 adelphi is part of a team of researchers asked by the European Commission’s Directorate General for Climate Action to assess the extent to which carbon leakage has occurred during the third phase of the EU ETS (2013-2020) and to identify industrial sectors that may be vulnerable in the coming decade under a stricter reduction target of 50 to 55 percent instead of the current 40 percent.
 This study in part assesses the effectiveness of free allocation in preventing carbon leakage as well as limitations to this approach going forward, when the number of free allowances will decline significantly in line with a revised EU ETS cap implied by a more ambitious 2030 reduction target.

-This fact-finding exercise will inform an EU impact assessment on higher climate ambition.
-A final report will consist of both backward- and forward-looking analysis of carbon leakage.
-It will include factsheets on key industries covering a range of economic and climate metrics during Phase III of the EU ETS, as well as a quantification of potential allowance shortages and an assessment of each sector’s vulnerability to carbon leakage based on factors such as their expected abatement potential and costs during Phase IV.
+This fact-finding exercise aims to inform an EU impact assessment on higher climate ambition.
+A final report consists of both backward- and forward-looking analysis of carbon leakage.
+It includes factsheets on key industries covering a range of economic and climate metrics during Phase III of the EU ETS, as well as a quantification of potential allowance shortages and an assessment of each sector’s vulnerability to carbon leakage based on factors such as their expected abatement potential and costs during Phase IV.

-adelphi will draw on its extensive experience with international carbon markets to provide qualitative and quantitative data on carbon pricing, leakage protections, and other climate policies among key EU trading partners.
-Additionally, adelphi will present policy options to address identified risks of carbon leakage for vulnerable sectors.
-Specifically, we will assess carbon border adjustments (CBA), consumption charges, a tiered as well as conditional approach to free allocation, and innovation support.
+adelphi drew on its extensive experience with international carbon markets to provide qualitative and quantitative data on carbon pricing, leakage protections, and other climate policies among key EU trading partners.
+Additionally, adelphi presented policy options to address identified risks of carbon leakage for vulnerable sectors.
+Specifically, we assessed carbon border adjustments (CBA), consumption charges, a tiered as well as conditional approach to free allocation, and innovation support.